According to the Pew Research Center, more than three-quarters of all Americans use the internet daily.

 - Generating qualified leads and boosting sales

 Heatmap is the visual representation of how visitors engage with your website using color codes.
-Typically, red color represents the most interactions on that web page, while cold colors like blue show the least visitor interaction.
+Typically, a red color represents the most interactions on that web page, while cold colors like blue show the least visitor interaction.

 Heat mapping is essential for online marketers as it tells about the customer’s user experience.
 It is a powerful tool to determine what people click, read, and ignore on a webpage.
 It shows precisely where you need to improve or change your web page so that it is more interactive for the user and the bounce rate is at least as possible.